 in my download section.

-A recommended: Put my 2TB EML SSD inside of your notebook*, and your old internal drive into the external enclosure: You now have your customized Windows 10 installation with many software programs in your notebook; use the in your OS2Go Windows 10 integrated DocFetcher with its index of over 100’000 files to search in your private EML in the C:\ OS2Go W10.
+A recommended: Put my 2TB EML SSD inside of your notebook*, and your old internal drive into the external enclosure: You now have your customized Windows 10 or 11 installation with many software programs in your notebook; use the in your OS2Go Windows 10 or 11 integrated DocFetcher with its index of over 100’000 files to search in your private EML in the C:\ OS2Go W10 or W11.
 Use your old internal drive as external drive as external drive for backups.

-B for savvy techies: Boot virtually any PC or Mac with at least 4GB of RAM and a free USB 3.0 port with your 2TB EML SSD using OS2Go, enjoy your customized Windows 10 installation with many software programs, use the in your OS2Go Windows 10 integrated DocFetcher with its index of over 100’000 files to search in your private EML in the C:\ OS2Go W10.
+B for savvy techies: Boot virtually any PC or Mac with at least 4GB of RAM and a free USB 3.0 port with your 2TB EML SSD using OS2Go, enjoy your customized Windows 10 or 11 installation with many software programs, use the in your OS2Go Windows 10 or 11 integrated DocFetcher with its index of over 100’000 files to search in your private EML in the C:\ OS2Go W10 or W11.